-Today, there are likely more households that have chosen to “cut the cord” and subscribe only to wireless service than there are households that subscribe to a switched-access service provided by an ILEC.
-And the number of households using Voice over Internet Protocol (VoIP) service will soon surpass the number of households subscribed to an ILEC switched access service.
+Today, there are more households that have chosen to “cut the cord” and subscribe only to wireless service than households that subscribe to a switched-access service provided by a traditional phone company, known as incumbent local exchange provider (ILEC).
+And the number of households using Voice over Internet Protocol (VoIP) service have surpassed the number of households subscribed to an ILEC switched access service.

-These statistics are just the most obvious sign of a profound and accelerating technological and societal shift away from “plain old telephone service” (POTS) offered over the legacy public switched telephone network (PSTN) to IP-based services offered over fixed and mobile broadband networks.
+These statistics reflect the profound and accelerating technological and societal shift away from “plain old telephone service” (POTS) offered over the legacy public switched telephone network to IP-based services offered over fixed and mobile broadband networks.

 The Federal Communications Commission (FCC) is taking steps to facilitate the transition from circuit-switched to IP networks and copper to fiber networks, after several years of considering the impact on consumers and services that will be affected.
 New 2015 rules address the retirement of legacy copper networks.
 The FCC is speaking with a variety of stakeholders about future policy changes.
 Questions to be decided include how to clarify procedures for replacing services that become obsolete with the transition, and provision of business broadband services to companies that have not built their own networks.